 In general, it’s a good idea to do a sense-check before you fly in any particular area.

-- Are there any restricted areas, such as over prisons or government buildings (again, the NATS map is useful here)?
+Are there any restricted areas, such as prisons or government buildings?

-- Are there any temporary events happening in the area like festivals, airshows or funfairs?
+Are there any temporary events happening nearby like festivals, airshows or funfairs?

-Check for NOTAMs (Notices to Aviation), which detail any reasons why aviation rules in a particular area may have changed - many drone-flying apps will tell you these.
+Check for NOTAMs (Notices to Airmen), which detail any temporary changes to aviation rules in a particular area (many drone-flying apps will show these automatically).

 The Drone Code: Familiarise yourself with your drone

-Your drone’s instructional manual will provide you with vital statistics such as the safe transmission distance for controlling your drone, estimated maximum flight times, obstacle-avoidance systems and more.
+Your drone’s instructional manual will provide you with vital information such as the safe transmission distance for controlling your drone, estimated maximum flight times, obstacle-avoidance systems and more.

 Make sure you know what your drone can do, and what it can’t.